Hair analysis: Microscopic hair analysis in forensics

 Microscopic hair analysis consists of the comparison of several strands of hair under a microscope and determining if the physical characteristics of each individual hairs are consistent with each other or not.
 It was accepted as a forensic science by the 1950s.
 Researchers often monitored more than a dozen attributes, including pigment distribution and scale patterns.
 This technique has been used in criminal investigations to try to tie hair found at a crime scene, or other location of note, and confirm if the hair matches that of a suspect.
 While a simple hair color match might be consistent with a certain suspect having been at the scene – black hair at the scene when the suspect has black hair – microscopic hair analysis began to claim a stronger standard by the 1970s.
 Rather than merely "narrow the field" of possibilities, hair analysts claimed to be able to match a specific person, such that the hair could be 'proof' of a specific suspect's presence.
 While the typed reports often hedged the certainty of microscopic hair analysis, witnesses in court would not always be as modest.
 The manager of the Montana state crime lab testified there was a "1 in 10,000 chance" that hairs found at a crime scene did not come from the suspect in one case, for example.

 Microscopic hair analysis has a long tradition of being used in crime fiction as well; it was originally popularized in the Sherlock Holmes series before being widely used by the police.
 Fictional TV programs involving police procedurals and detectives have continued to use it since, including Columbo, Quincy, ME, Dexter, and CSI.

+In hair analysis, it is a basic requirement and a needed skill to be able to distinguish between what is human hair and what is animal or non human hair.
+To firstly determine the nature of these hairs it is necessary to do a visual examination of the hairs following with a low-power microscopic examination.
+When comparing the medulla if its present, central core of the hair shaft there is a measurement between the relative diameter of the medulla when compared to the overall hair diameter which is the medullary index.
+This is also a key difference between both hairs as human medullary indexed are around 1/3 index and animal hairs are usually over 1/2 index.
+This may not be the most reliable analysis up to date as the medulla can or cannot be present and varies between individuals.
+Another method would be to examine and look at the scale patterns found within the cuticle of the hair.

+The cuticle is the outermost layer of the hair shaft, within the cuticle there are scale patterns which can help identify the origin of the hair, whether it is human hair or not.
+These are the different types of scale patterns observed on hair and how theses can help in the identification of its origin with the use of microscopic analysis;